 Think carefully about advertising on those specialist sites too.
 That’s where real collectors might be lurking.

 So, make sure you take a great main photograph plus some extra detailed ones of what you are selling.
-Make sure you have research the provenance too – that means you are sure it is real and not a copy, sure of its age etc. If there is a story behind the object, that can help too.
+Make sure you have researched the provenance too – that means you are sure it is real and not a copy, sure of its age etc. If there is a story behind the object, that can help too.
 Maybe someone famous owned it – or maybe it came from something or somewhere well known.
-Military, aircraft and nautical memorabilia generally do well if you can tell a buyer something interesting about where they came from.
+Military, aircraft, and nautical memorabilia generally do well if you can tell a buyer something interesting about where they came from.
 That story has value to some collectors.

 Then get all that juicy detail in your description.
 Do a little search engine optimization in your description.
 Think about the search terms a collector might put into google etc. if they are looking for what you have to sell and make sure you have at least one of those in your text.